Jurying in for Exhibiting Member Status

 The following areas will be considered by the jurying committee:

-Technique: Proficiency and skill in use of medium.
+Technique: Proficiency and skill in use of medium being used.

 Composition: Strong effective use of line, form, color, value, center of interest.